Stabilizing the free spectral range of a large ring laser

 The technical setup is shown in Fig.~\ref{fig:setup}.
 At one of the ring cavity mirrors, a 3.5-ppm fraction of the two counter-propagating light fields is coupled out of the cavity, passes through anti-reflection coated vacuum windows, and is superimposed on a non-polarizing 50:50 beamsplitter.
 The two path lengths between cavity mirror and beamsplitter are equal to within a millimeter.
 The signal is measured with an avalanche photodetector and digitized with a data logger.
-The Sagnac beat signal has a contrast greater than 95\%.
+The modulation of the Sagnac beat signal has an amplitude greater than 95\%.